raspiblitz/raspiblitz/README.md

 #### LNDRESCUE LND tar.gz-Backupfile (BEST)

-Choose this option if you have made a complete backup of the LND or c-lightning data and have a tar.gz file starting with the word 'lnd-rescue' or 'cl-rescue' available.
+Choose this option if you have made a complete backup of the LND or Core Lightning data and have a tar.gz file starting with the word 'lnd-rescue' or 'cl-rescue' available.
 It will recover all your on-chain funds and open channels you had.
 But you have to make sure that the rescue backup you have is really the latest version - otherwise you might lose channel funds.

 _If you have tar.gz file that starts with 'raspiblitz', that's a migration file.
-That also includes your old LND/c-lightning wallet, but you import that file at the beginning of the setup process with 'FROMBACKUP - Upload Migration Backup' instead choosing FRESHSETUP_
+That also includes your old LND/Core Lightning wallet, but you import that file at the beginning of the setup process with 'FROMBACKUP - Upload Migration Backup' instead choosing FRESHSETUP_

 #### SEED+SCB Words Seed & channel.backup file (OK)